Data Model

 Surveillance Activity contains only Specimens and Diagnostics

 This can happen when Surveillance Activity 2 uses Specimens collected as part of Surveillance Activity 1 to test them again for the same or different hazard.
 For example, Specimens from bats collected ten years ago will be used in a new study to test them for SARS-CoV-2.
-The Specimen belong to both Surveillance Activities.
+The Specimen belongs to both Surveillance Activities.
 The Diagnostics are the only new entity generated as part of Surveillance Activity 2, and it is clear that Specimens from Surveillance Activity 1 were used in Surveillance Activity 2.

 Surveillance Activity contains only Source Records, Specimens, Diagnostics, and Diagnosis